raspberrypilearning/physical-computing-guide/pull_up_down.md

 # Pull Up & Pull Down Resistors

-When a GPIO pin is in input mode and not connected to 3v3 or ground, the pin is said to be **floating**, meaning that it has no fixed voltage level.
+When a GPIO pin is in input mode and not connected to 3.3 volts or ground, the pin is said to be **floating**, meaning that it has no fixed voltage level.
 That's no good for what we want, as the pin will randomly float between `HIGH` and `LOW`.
 We need to categorically know that the wires have touched.
 So we need to fix the voltage level to `HIGH` or `LOW`, and then make it change *only* when the we touch the wires together.

 We can do this in two ways: